Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

-In mathematical physics, resonances are the main spectral data in situations where eigenvalues are missing, which is often the case when the underlying geometry is not finite.
-In the last few decades, a great deal of research has been devoted to the mathematical study of resonances.
-We refer to \cite{Zworski2017} for a broad introduction to this subject.
+In mathematical physics, resonances serve as the primary spectral data in settings where eigenvalues are absent, which is often the case when the underlying geometry is not finite.
+Over the past decades, substantial research has been devoted to the study of resonances; see~\cite{Zworski2017} for a broad introduction to this subject.

-In this paper, we are interested in ``convex cocompact'' hyperbolic surfaces, that is, infinite-area surfaces of constant negative curvature $-1$ that can be decomposed into a compact surface $N$ with geodesic boundary\footnote{The surface $N$ is sometimes called the ``Nielsen region''} and a finite number of funnel ends glued to $N$.
-Equivalently, a hyperbolic surface is said to be convex cocompact if it is geometrically finite and has no cusps.
+In this paper, we focus on infinite-area, convex cocompact hyperbolic surfaces, that is, surfaces of constant curvature $-1$ that can be decomposed into a compact surface $N$ with geodesic boundary and a finite number of funnel ends glued to $N$.
+Equivalently, $X$ is a geometrically finite, infinite-area hyperbolic surface without cusps.
+Fix such a surface $X$ for the remainder of the introduction.